kpousti/cse15l-lab-reports/LabReport4.md

 The final step involves committing the code to GitHub.
 Here are the necessary keystrokes:

-- Keys pressed: `git add .<enter>`, `git commit -m "fix"<enter>`, `git push<enter>`
+- Keys pressed:  `git push<enter>`
-- Effect: Adds all the changed files using `git add`, commits the changes with the message "fix" using `git commit -m "fix"`, and pushes the changes to the GitHub repository using git push.
+- Effect:  git pushes the changes to the GitHub repository using git push.
- Once found, executes the command to push the committed changes to the GitHub repository
+ Once found, executes the command to push the committed changes to the GitHub repository.

 ![Ten](pushtogit.pdf)